-Vancouver’s 60-storey building would be world’s tallest House tower
+Vancouver’s 60-storey building would be world’s Tallest House Tower

-The project, envisioned for a site at 1059 to 1075 Nelson St. near Thurlow Street in Vancouver’s West End, will be among the city’s highest buildings if it’s approved and it also promises to be the tallest Passive House tower in the world.
+Home project for a site at 1059 to 1075 Nelson St. The Thurlow Street corridors in Vancouver’s West End, if approved, will be among the tallest buildings in the city and also promise to be the tallest Passive House tower in the world.
 Vancouver’s 60-storey building would be world’s Tallest House Tower.